 The number of people who identify as genderqueer is less than 1% i.e. the majority of children do not identify as genderqueer.
 Some boys might try makeup on and some girls might dress in army fatigues but this isn't the same thing.
 A trans person isn't just dabbling with being feminine or masculine as all children do...it's their entire life.

-Likewise, letting children know that some people are genderqueer doesn't necessarily mean every child will decide they are.
-After all, letting children know that some people get A grades, doesn't necessarily mean that every child will suddenly get As (trust me, it don't work like that guv).
+Likewise, letting children know that some people are genderqueer doesn't mean every child will decide they are as well.
+After all, letting children know some people get A grades, doesn't mean that every child will suddenly get As (it don't work like that guv).

 If we rephrase the Pope's wording to reflect what the Biology is telling us it would read "children are being taught in schools that gender is something you're born with".
 And who could possibly object to teaching children that?